 baby Aldabra Tortoise Diet and Aldabra tortoise food list

 Aldabra tortoises are mostly herbivores.
 In the wild, they eat grass, leaves, plants, stems and other tasty weeds.
 They will also feed on insects and dead animals, even their own kind.
-In captivity they will eat grass, flowers, cactus pads, all sorts of leafy greens and commercial tortoise food.
+In captivity, they will eat grass, flowers, cactus pads, all sorts of leafy greens and commercial tortoise food.
 They also like fruit and melons.

 Aldabra Tortoise Life Span

-Aldabra tortoises are long lived, some having reached more than 200 years of age.
+Aldabra tortoises are long-lived, some having reached more than 200 years of age.
 The oldest known Aldabra in captivity at the time of this writing is 170 years old.

-baby Aldabra Tortoise Housing
+baby Aldabra Tortoise for sale Habitat

 Keeping Aldabra tortoises outdoors is usually the best way to house them.
 Hatchlings up to 2 years old can be housed indoors, but once they get beyond that, they need the great outdoors to roam.
 For babies up to a year old, tortoise tubs or the equivalent work very well.
 Use bark or crushed coconut for the bottom of the enclosure.
 Provide a hotspot of about 90 degrees Fahrenheit at one end of the enclosure with an ambient temperature of about 80 degrees.
 Mercury vapor lights work well for this, as they provide both UVB and heat all in one fixture.